 If you often download files and apps on Android, you must have noticed that the Downloads app (or the Download Manager) doesn't really do much.
 Whether you're triggering a download from Gmail, Chrome, or any other app, you simply get a notification that shows you the progress and nothing else.
 That's slightly changing in Android N with the addition of a Cancel button that lets you quickly, well, cancel the download.

 Here's what things look like on Marshmallow with the example of starting an APK download from APK Mirror.
+The notification only has a progress bar.
 Read More

 Android N's preview has been released for about 10 days and it even received its first update, yet here we are still uncovering little tidbits about this upcoming version of our favorite OS.
 This one change is far from being a major feature.
 It is, however, a nice improvement over M, especially if you were the kind to frequently dig into your Settings for the Apps section.